 - Candidates for both the CCD and the CBDT must complete an application to sit for the exam.

-- Once eligibility is determined, you can sit for the initial certification exam, during one of six test windows each year.
+- Once eligibility is determined, you can sit for the initial certification exam, offered each year.

 - Once you pass the exam, your CCD or CBDT certification is valid for a period of five (5) years.
 ISCD Members are automatically enrolled in the MOC program.
 Non-members will be enrolled in MOC for one year and then need to pay the MOC dues annually.